Why is it so Hard to Find the Right Talent?

 You want top candidates to work for you, but where can you find them?
 In recent years, companies have had a more difficult time recruiting top talent.
 One survey found that 67% of recruiters say that their biggest challenge in hiring is finding skilled and high quality candidates.

-But why is it becoming increasingly hard to recruit and maintain the right talent.
 Here we list 5 challenges of recruiting and maintaining talent.

 1) Shift in the generational workforce